Rybinsk: Golden age

 In the 18th century, the sloboda continued to thrive on the Volga trade.
 Catherine the Great granted Rybnaya Sloboda municipal rights and renamed it Rybinsk.
 It was a place where the cargo was reloaded from large Volga vessels to smaller boats capable of navigating in the shallow Mariinsk Canal system, which connects the Russian hinterland with the Baltic Sea.
-With the population of 7,000, the town daily accommodated up to 170,000 sailors and up to 2,000 river vessels.
+With a population of 7,000, the town daily accommodated up to 170,000 sailors and up to 2,000 river vessels.
 Consequently, the local river port became known as the "capital of barge-haulers".

 The town's most conspicuous landmark, the Neoclassical Savior-Transfiguration Cathedral, was constructed on the Volga riverside from 1838 until 1851.
 It was built to a design that the Dean of the Imperial Academy of Arts, Avraam Melnikov, had prepared for Saint Isaac's Cathedral in St. Petersburg.
 After Melnikov lost the contest for the best project of St. Isaac's Cathedral to Auguste de Montferrand, he sold his grandiose design to the municipal authorities of Rybinsk.

 As a trade capital of the Upper Volga, Rybinsk formerly attracted scores of foreigners, who built a Lutheran church and an imposing Roman Catholic cathedral, said to be the tallest on the Volga.
 There is also the Nobel Family Museum, documenting the operations of that prominent Swedish family during the Russian Empire.

 20th-century American film moguls Nicholas Schenck and Joseph Schenck were born in the town, and there is a grand 18th-century mansion of the Mikhalkov family, whose living members include Sergey Mikhalkov, Nikita Mikhalkov, and Andron Konchalovsky.